xArcGit/OpenChat/README.md

 ## Old Code Base

 The old code base can be found in the `log` folder for reference and historical purposes.

+## Check Log and Implementation of Zig

+For detailed information on the log and the implementation of Zig in the new version of OpenChat, please refer to the `TODO.md` file located in the root directory of the project.